 I was introduced to the many wonders of dandelion from my wise-beyond-her-time Grandmother, whom I affectionately referred to as “Mutti” (German for “mother”).
 She revered the health and beauty benefits of dandelion as a sacred herbal remedy capable of curing many modern-day ailments.
 To her, it was so much more than just a weed, and I’ve become confident that chicory root follows suit.

 More recently, raw chicory root has been commonly used as a type of food additive in products like low-carb and keto bars, cereals and even as a nutritional supplement.
-Along with its nutty, sweet and comforting flavor, chicory root is also a rich source of dietary fiber.
+Along with its nutty, sweet and comforting flavor, chicory root is also a rich source of dietary fiber on a keto diet.
 What’s more, chicory root’s specific type of fiber is naturally soluble and made of inulin, which is a prebiotic fiber that provides the body several incomparable health benefits.
 It’s the same type of fiber found in nourishing prebiotic-rich foods such as Jerusalem artichoke and bananas, with a much lower carbohydrate content.

 Inulin can’t be directly digested by humans, but it does work to uniquely fuel our gut’s bacteria, especially enabling them to produce important chemicals like short chain fatty acids that have been shown to reduce our risk of certain inflammatory diseases, obesity, type 2 diabetes, heart disease and more.
 You can easily find chicory root at any local health food store or online, as a pre-made powdered coffee mix substitute or as a concentrated prebiotic fiber supplement.